Design rules for controlling active topological defects: Discussion and Conclusion

 In this work, we have demonstrated how topological defects offer robust particle-like excitations that can be functionally controlled to manipulate continuous active fluids in space and time.
 Our symmetry based additive framework enables the construction of active topological tweezers for basic defect operations that provide the basis of complex computation and logic in a fluidic system \cite{kos2022nematic,zhang2022logic}.
 By extending the framework to incorporate defect interactions, we developed a coarse-grained hydrodynamic description of active defects at the collective level, enabling the characterization of large-scale patterning and dynamics of the defect gas.
 Activity gradients are shown to behave as ``electric fields'' that segregate defects by charge and topologically polarize the active fluid, albeit with unusual responses that mimic certain dielectric metamaterials.
 Complementing the spatial response, we also probe the dynamic response of defects and highlight simple strategies for patterning and transporting large collections of active defects.

 Our work provides a general framework to control and rationally design active materials as \emph{meta}fluids for soft microrobotics \cite{nitta2021printable,jia20223d} and defect based soft logic \cite{kos2022nematic,zhang2022logic}.
-Beyond engineered systems, active defects have been identified in biological tissues and cellular monoloayers, and proposed to act as sites of biological function and morphogenesis \cite{saw2017topological,kawaguchi2017topological,copenhagen2021topological,maroudas2021topological}.
+Current experiments on light-controlled active fluids \cite{ross2019controlling,zhang2021spatiotemporal,linnea2022} offer a natural platform to deploy our control strategies.
+Beyond engineered systems, active defects have been identified in biological tissues and cellular monolayers, and proposed to act as sites of biological function and morphogenesis \cite{saw2017topological,kawaguchi2017topological,copenhagen2021topological,maroudas2021topological}.
 Our work suggests that a similar symmetry based approach can be used to understand how active defects get functionalized in biological systems, paving the way for controlling and designing defect based autonomous materials from living matter with adaptive and programmable functionality.